etitolo/wsi-css-standards/README.md

 * Do not write IDs in your markup for styling purposes.
 This leads to overspecificity that is not welcome in our code.

 * Try not to use 2 or more IDs in your definitions.
-You will see this in lots of places in our code and this is unfortunate.
-It has created serious specificity issues that will cause you headaches.
+You will see multiple IDs in many of places in our code.
+This is unfortunate.
+These IDs have created serious specificity issues that will cause you headaches.
 Please do not follow this multiple ID selector pattern.
 Instead, try to take this opportunity to refactor this old code and think about ways you can avoid using IDs.

 * Do not use !important at any time.
 That being said, there are a few exceptions to this, however none of the exceptions can be used without consulting your FED team members.
 Do not even think about using the xpath to resolve a specificity issue.
 That would be bad.